seungheondoh/music-data-leakage/README.md

 # Music-Data-Leakage

 The Large Scale Audio Foundation model plays a crucial role in the field of Music Information Retrieval.
 To enhance its generalization capabilities, the model undergoes pretraining using extensive multi-source datasets.
 However, there is currently a lack of thorough investigation into the overlap between the test dataset used to evaluate the performance of pretrained models and the pretraining dataset.
-This gap in examining potential data leakage or contamination poses a significant challenge, as it can lead to a misguided evaluation of the pretraining model's efficacy, especially in terms of its ability to generalize to out-of-distribution datasets.

 [![image](https://i.imgur.com/nz1yBU4.png)]()